junsoukchoi/zipbn/README.md

 <img src="./figures/zeros-75pct.png" width="80%"/>
 </p>

-Observe that ZIPBN clearly outperforms ODS and MRS in both cases.
-As the percentage of zeros increased from ~25% (a) to ~75% (b), the overall performance of ZIPBN did not deteriorate much while FDR of MRS was doubled.
+ZIPBN clearly outperformed ODS and MRS in both cases.
+As the percentage of zeros increased from (a) ~25% to (b) ~75%, the overall performance of ZIPBN did not deteriorate much,  whereas FDR of MRS was doubled.
+As MRS and ODS are not aimed to accommodate the zero-inflation, they did not work well in the simulations with excessive zeros.